-Preprint available & under review
+BioRxiv preprint available and under review

-1. Isabel Sierra, Son C. Nguyen, R. Jordan Barnett, Ashley L. Cook, Han-Seul Ryu, Zachary T. Beethem, Jennifer E. Philips-Cremins, Eric F. Joyce, Montserrat C. Anguera, Remodeling and compaction of the inactive X is regulated by Xist during female B cell activation, BioRxiv 512821 [Preprint], November 2022.
+4. Isabel Sierra, Son C. Nguyen, R. Jordan Barnett, Ashley L. Cook, Han-Seul Ryu, Zachary T. Beethem, Jennifer E. Philips-CreminsEric F. Joyce, Montserrat C. Anguera, Remodeling and compaction of the inactive X is regulated by Xist during female B cell activation, BioRxiv 512821 [Preprint], November 2022.

 **Preprint: https://doi.org/10.1101/2022.10.19.512821

-3. Adam C. Naj, Ganna Leoneko, Xueqiu Jian, Benjamin Grenier-Boley, Maria C. Dalmasso, Celine Belleguez, Jin Sha, Yi Zhao, Sven J. van der Lee, Rebecca Sims, Vincent Chouraki, Joshua C. Bis, Brian W. Kunkle, Peter Holmans, Yuk Yee Leung, John J. Farrell, Alessandra Chesi, Hung Hsin Chen, Badri Vardarajan, Penelope Benchek, Sandral Barral, Chien Yueh Lee, Pavel Kuksa, Jacob Haut, Edward B. Lee, Mingyao Li, Yuanchao Zhang, Struan Grant, Jennifer E. Phillips-Cremins, Hata Comic, Achilleas Pitsillides, Rui Xia, Kara L. Hamilton Nelson, Amanda Kuzma, Otto Valladares, Brian Fulton-Howard, Josee Dupuis, Will S. Bush, Li-San Wang, Jennifer E. Below, Lindsay A Farrer, Cornelia can Duijn, Richard Mayeux, Jonathan L. Haines, Anita L. DeStefano, Margaret A. Pericak Vance, Alfredo Ramirez, Sudha Seshadri, Philippe Amouyel, Julie Williams, Jean-Charles Lambert, Gerard D. Schellenberg, Genome-Wide Meta-Analysis of Late-Onset Alzheimer’s Disease Using Rare Variant Imputation in 65,602 Subjects Identifies Novel Rare Variant Locus NCK2: The International Genomics of Alzheimer’s Project (IGAP), MedRxiv 21253553 [Preprint], March 2021.
+5. Adam C. Naj, Ganna Leoneko, Xueqiu Jian, Benjamin Grenier-Boley, Maria C. Dalmasso, Celine Belleguez, Jin Sha, Yi Zhao, Sven J. van der Lee, Rebecca Sims, Vincent Chouraki, Joshua C. Bis, Brian W. Kunkle, Peter Holmans, Yuk Yee Leung, John J. Farrell, Alessandra Chesi, Hung Hsin Chen, Badri Vardarajan, Penelope Benchek, Sandral Barral, Chien Yueh Lee, Pavel Kuksa, Jacob Haut, Edward B. Lee, Mingyao Li, Yuanchao Zhang, Struan Grant, Jennifer E. Phillips-Cremins, Hata Comic, Achilleas Pitsillides, Rui Xia, Kara L. Hamilton Nelson, Amanda Kuzma, Otto Valladares, Brian Fulton-Howard, Josee Dupuis, Will S. Bush, Li-San Wang, Jennifer E. Below, Lindsay A Farrer, Cornelia can Duijn, Richard Mayeux, Jonathan L. Haines, Anita L. DeStefano, Margaret A. Pericak Vance, Alfredo Ramirez, Sudha Seshadri, Philippe Amouyel, Julie Williams, Jean-Charles Lambert, Gerard D. Schellenberg, Genome-Wide Meta-Analysis of Late-Onset Alzheimer’s Disease Using Rare Variant Imputation in 65,602 Subjects Identifies Novel Rare Variant Locus NCK2: The International Genomics of Alzheimer’s Project (IGAP), MedRxiv 21253553 [Preprint], March 2021.

 **Preprint: https://doi.org/10.1101/2021.03.14.21253553

-Faculty Peer-Reviewed & Published
+Faculty – Peer-Reviewed & Published

 2023

-4. Phillip Wulfridge, Qingqing Yan, Nathaniel Rell, John Doherty, Skye Jacobson, Sarah Offley, Sandra Deliard, Kelly Feng, Jennifer E. Phillips-Cremins, Alessandro Gardini, Kavitha Sarma, G-quadraplexes associated with R-loops promote CTCF binding, Molecular Cell, available online August 7, 2023.
+1. Phillip Wulfridge, Qingqing Yan, Nathaniel Rell, John Doherty, Skye Jacobson, Sarah Offley, Sandra Deliard, Kelly Feng, Jennifer E. Phillips-Cremins, Alessandro Gardini, Kavitha Sarma, G-quadraplexes associated with R-loops promote CTCF binding, Molecular Cell, 83(17): 3064-3079, 2023.
+PMCID: PMC10529333.
+PMID: 37552993.

 Published: https://doi.org/10.1016/j.molcel.2023.07.009

-5. Job Dekker, Frank Alber, Sarah Aufmkolk, Brian J. Beliveau, Benoit G Bruneau, Andrew S Belmont, Lacramioara Bintu, Alistair Boettiger, Riccardo Calandrelli, Christine M Disteche, David M Gilbert, Thomas Gregor, Anders S Hansen, Bo Huang, Danwei Huangfu, Reza Kalhor, Christina S Leslie, Wenbo Li, Yun Li, Jian Ma, William S Noble, Peter J Park, Jennifer E Phillips-Cremins, Katherine S Pollard, Susanne M Rafelski, Bing Ren, Yijun Ruan, Yaron Shav-Tal, Yin Shen, Jay Shendure, Xiaokun Shu, Caterina Strambio-De Castillia, Anastassiia Vertii, Huaiying Zhang, Sheng Zhong, Spatial and temporal organization of the genome: Current state and future aims of the 4D nucleome project, Molecular Cell, 83(15):2624-2640.
+2. Job Dekker, Frank Alber, Sarah Aufmkolk, Brian J. Beliveau, Benoit G Bruneau, Andrew S Belmont, Lacramioara Bintu, Alistair Boettiger, Riccardo Calandrelli, Christine M Disteche, David M Gilbert, Thomas Gregor, Anders S Hansen, Bo Huang, Danwei Huangfu, Reza Kalhor, Christina S Leslie, Wenbo Li, Yun Li, Jian Ma, William S Noble, Peter J Park, Jennifer E Phillips-Cremins, Katherine S Pollard, Susanne M Rafelski, Bing Ren, Yijun Ruan, Yaron Shav-Tal, Yin Shen, Jay Shendure, Xiaokun Shu, Caterina Strambio-De Castillia, Anastassia Vertii, Huaiying Zhang, Sheng Zhong, Spatial and temporal organization of the genome: Current state and future aims of the 4D nucleome project, Molecular Cell, 83(15):2624-2640.
+PMCID: PMC10528254.

 Published: 10.1016/j.molcel.2023.06.018